A gentle beginning for children—and their parents/caregivers.

 • Limit “no” to the really important things.

-Discipline is an endless topic and we wish to respectfully learn from one another.
+Healthy rhythm and environment are good for discipline.
+This is an endless topic and we wish to respectfully learn from one another.

 9. Good-bye –